-From 30 November – 21 December 2020 artists - regardless of background, education and nationality - can submit works to the Charlottenborg Spring Exhibition 2021.
-The Charlottenborg Spring Exhibition is one of the most important open submission exhibitions in Northern Europe, and has been held annually at Charlottenborg in Copenhagen since 1857.
-Today, the exhibition showcases international visual art, architecture and design.
+Between 29 November and 19 December 2021, all artists – regardless of background, education and nationality – can apply for the admission of works at Charlottenborg Spring Exhibition 2022.
+Charlottenborg Spring Exhibition is one of the most important open, censored exhibitions in northern Europe, and has been held annually at Charlottenborg in Copenhagen since 1857.
+Today, the exhibition serves as an important event for international visual arts, architecture and handicrafts/design.